 Do your homework

 This is the first rule of pitching.
 Find out who your ideal media contacts are and learn not only what they write about, but what their publication focuses on.
 Michael Smart, PR-industry veteran, he recommends the 80/20 rule.
 Meaning PR professionals should focus 80% of their time and efforts on the top 20% of their desired media contact list.
 While we do not encourage PR pros to become ferocious social media stalkers, we have seen success with regular engagement to build a relationship from an area of common interest.
-TweetDeck is a great free tool for this and can help you to find the people who are involved in conversations which interest you.
+TweetDeck is a great free tool for this and can help you to find the people who are involved in conversations that interest you.

 Personalize every pitch

 Learning how to point pitch is one of the most important skill sets to have when aiming to be successful in media relations.
 Sending a general pitch typically means you’ll NEVER hear back from a media professional and can even land you on their blocked list.